 These 5 effective tips listed below can help you avoid not only stock damage but also boost the productivity of your warehouse.

-- Create and Encourage a Safe Workplace Culture
+Create and Encourage a Safe Workplace Culture

 The importance of creating and encouraging your employees to maintain a safe workplace culture continually cannot be stressed enough.
+Stock damage becomes very frequent when this point isn’t taken care of.

-The practices you put in place for maintaining a culture of workplace safety also enables you to know the limits of your employees.
+The practices you put in place for maintaining a culture of workplace safety also enable you to know the limits of your employees.
 This helps in preventing inventory damage as products get damaged, and people get hurt the most when employees involved are pushed past their reasonable limits.

 Hence, when you see repetitive incidences of employees damaging products accidentally or injuring themselves, it is time to take a step back and reassess your workplace safety practices.

-- Identify the Responsible Factors
+Identify the Responsible Factors For Stock Damage

 Look for places where your employees are overextending themselves or products are exposed to risk.
 Are there any places where conveyors would make things safer, can installing a pallet inverter make the operations safer, are there any places where a hoist would be ideal for moving heavy items internally?
 Even small measures can go a long way.

-For instance, providing pallet jacks or investing inappropriate material handling equipment can save you a lot of money and trouble.
-Pallet jacks can considerably improve the safety and curtail risks of product damage.
+Pallet jacks can considerably improve safety and curtail risks of product damage.
 Investing in appropriate material handling equipment might feel expensive, given the day-one costs, maintenance charges, and future updates.

-- Redesign or Rearrange Your Facility
+Redesign or Rearrange Your Facility

-If stock damage is common in your warehouse, it may be time to consider redesigning or rearranging of your facility.
+If stock damage is common in your warehouse, it may be time to consider redesigning or rearranging your facility.
 Right from appropriate lighting to tidying up, there are a lot of opportunities to make your facility safer to reduce inventory damage.
 Here are certain common measures which can be taken to reduce product damage in terms of redesigning or rearranging your facility:

 - The aisles and the walkways are the most frequented areas by your employees, and they are also the most accident-prone zones.
 Hence, make sure that every aisle and every walkway is clean and clutter-free.

-- Weather can also be a significant cause for inventory damage, depending on the location of your warehouse.
+- Weather can also be a significant cause of inventory damage, depending on the location of your warehouse.
 A lot of stock ends up in waste due to damage from harsh climatic and weather elements.
 Excessive heat can melt plastic, humidity can make packages soggy and unstable, and moisture can seep into the products leading to significant stock losses.
-If your warehouse if exposed to harsh weather conditions, consider redesigning your facility to ensure optimal stock protection from extreme weather elements.
+If your warehouse is exposed to harsh weather conditions, consider redesigning your facility to ensure optimal stock protection from extreme weather elements.

 - Stock your items according to their weight and shape.
 Keep the more substantial items near the front of the facility on lower shelves.
 Place the lighter items in the back of the warehouse on the higher shelves.
 Rearrange the items as per your operational requirements.